 The following checklist applies to all forms of advertising including: print, radio, television, electronic media or publications on the Internet (including websites and social media sites).
-Please see RECO’s Advertising Guidelines and Advertising Sold Properties bulletin for more information.
+Please see RECO’s Guide to advertising and Advertising sold properties bulletin for more information.

 Meeting the minimum requirements

 - Is the name of the brokerage clearly and prominently identified?

 - Is the name of the brokerage the same as the one which is registered with RECO?

 - Does the designation “brokerage” or “real estate brokerage” appear with the brokerage name?

 - If a salesperson or broker is placing the advertisement, is his or her name clearly and prominently indicated?